wiyslee/wiyslee.github.io/_posts/kurobako/2016-11-16-Bell_Grothendieck.md

 layout: post
 categories: kurobako
 author: kurochan
-title: "Tsirelson’s Theorem & Grothendieck’s Inequality"
+title: 'Tsirelson’s Theorem & Grothendieck’s Inequality'
-excerpt: "We provide a summary of important results on characterizing quantum and classical correlation matrices.""
+excerpt: We provide a summary of important results on characterizing quantum and classical correlation matrices.
 ---

 Bell and CHSH Inequalities